Available with the ArcGIS Indoors Maps extension.

 You can share a web scene to your ArcGIS organization as a scene service.
 There are a few differences in the experience from sharing web maps.
-If you click the Content tab in the Share Web Scene pane, you can see the list of web layers that will be shared with your organization to support the scene service is shown.
+When you click the Content tab in the Share Web Scene pane, a list of web layers that will be shared with your organization to support the scene service is shown.
 To make the web scene layers editable, share them with associated feature layers.

-Use the Analyze command before sharing to find inconsistencies and potential problems before the map or scene is shared.
-Fixing the issues that the analysis finds, such as improper caching when you click Share from the Share pane, helps ensure successful publishing.
+Use the Analyze command to find and fix inconsistencies and potential problems before the map or scene is shared to ensure successful publishing.

 Confirm the web map or scene was shared

 If you shared a web map, either map image layers or feature layers support it, depending on the option you chose in the Share pane.